seapagan/shopping-list/README.md

 library like `React` or similar.
 Also, I always forget to take my shopping list with me, but never forget my phone!!

-Currently the list is pre-seeded with 5 items to aid development.
+For development purposes, you can pre-seed the list with 5 items by adding an item 'test' to the list.

 ## Functionality that is Working